Planning for an Emergency

 When developing your plan consider the following:

-- Can you stay with family or friends if your home is inaccessible or damaged?
+- If you can stay with family or friends if your home is inaccessible or damaged.

-- Plan what to do if your children are at home alone when an emergency happens.
+- What to do if your children are at home alone when an emergency happens.

-- Plan what you will do with your pets in the event of an emergency.
+- What you will do with your pets in the event of an emergency.

-- Store important documents including birth certificates, wills, photographs and valuables in a safe place so they will not be destroyed.
+- How you will store important documents including birth certificates, wills, photographs and valuables in a safe place so they will not be destroyed.

-- Do you have a list of emergency contacts ready, including family, friends, doctor and vet?
+- Having a list of emergency contacts, including family, friends, doctor and vet.